rayjang/MICD/README.md

 ### Main Concept of the proposed MICD model
 ![image](https://github.com/rayjang/MICD/assets/9244296/f2301ece-7c2d-41a0-afb4-7262055d77d9)
-To address a many-class few-shot text classification task, our proposed model MICD, as shown in the above figure, comprises of two parts for (1) intra-class diversity contrastive learning(ICDCL) and (2) intra-class augmentation(ICA)
+To address a many-class few-shot text classification task, our proposed model **MICD**, as shown in the above figure, comprises of two parts for (1) **intra-class diversity contrastive learning(ICDCL)** and (2) **intra-class augmentation(ICA)**

-- (1)  ICDCL produces an encoder that embeds all training samples to find generalizable decision boundaries well in a few-shot classifier.
+- (1)  **ICDCL** produces an encoder that embeds all training samples to find generalizable decision boundaries well in a few-shot classifier.
 ICDCL consists of two components: text pair generation with hard positive sampling and a generalizable encoder for many classes with intra-class diversity contrastive loss.
-- (2) In the meta-testing stage, ICA effectively classifies many classes based on a few support data by improving intra-class diversity of data, which resolves a key issue of data scarcity in a few-shot scenario.
+- (2) In the meta-testing stage, **ICA** effectively classifies many classes based on a few support data by improving intra-class diversity of data, which resolves a key issue of data scarcity in a few-shot scenario.
 ICA is composed of two components: one is for support set generation, which aims to select various samples that can represent data distribution.
 Another is augmenting the support sets via intra-class mix-up.

 ### Dataset
 - Bank77